intel/platform-aware-scheduling/gpu-aware-scheduling/README.md

 use GPU Aware Scheduling configurations, which can be found in the [deploy/extender-configuration](deploy/extender-configuration) folder.

 #### Deploy GAS
 GPU Aware Scheduling uses go modules.
-It requires Go 1.16 with modules enabled in order to build.
+It requires Go 1.17 with modules enabled in order to build.
 GAS has been tested with Kubernetes 1.22.
 A yaml file for GAS is contained in the deploy folder along with its service and RBAC roles and permissions.

-**Note:** If run without the unsafe flag a secret called extender-secret will need to be created with the cert and key for the TLS endpoint.
+A secret called extender-secret will need to be created with the cert and key for the TLS endpoint.
 GAS will not deploy if there is no secret available with the given deployment file.

 A secret can be created with:

 ``
-kubectl create secret tls extender-secret --cert /etc/kubernetes/<PATH_TO_CERT> --key /etc/kubernetes/<PATH_TO_KEY> ``
+kubectl create secret tls extender-secret --cert /etc/kubernetes/<PATH_TO_CERT> --key /etc/kubernetes/<PATH_TO_KEY>
+``

 In order to build in your host:

 ``make build``